 The Iowa State University College of Veterinary Medicine (ISU CVM) and the University of Nebraska-Lincoln Institute of Agriculture and Natural Resources (UNL IANR) have established the ISU-UNL Professional Program in Veterinary Medicine (ISU-UNL PPVM).
 Under this program, 25 Nebraska resident students who are admitted to ISU will enroll and complete the first two years of the veterinary curriculum at UNL and the last two years at ISU.
 The 25 Nebraska resident students will pay ISU resident veterinary tuition for all four years of enrollment with the tuition for the first two years paid to UNL and for the last two years to ISU.
 Only verified Nebraska residents are eligible for admission to the Professional Program in Veterinary Medicine.

 Students apply to the Professional Program in Veterinary Medicine through the Veterinary Medical College Application Service (VMCAS) using the ISU school code.
 The application includes transcripts, personal information, essays and reference letters.
-Applicants are also required to take the Graduate Record Examination (GRE) and report scores as part of their application.

 All applications are screened for meeting the minimum requirements by ISU CVM.
 Records are then available to UNL staff for review.
 The admission process at ISU and UNL are similar and follow the same numeric evaluation.

 After applications are confirmed to meet the minimum requirements, academic scores are calculated.
 Applications are printed and provided to all admission committee members.
 Each admission committee member rates the applicant for characteristics such as: experience, work history, leadership and community experience and communication skills.
 Reference letters are also reviewed in this phase.
 The reviewer also indicates (yes/no) if they would like to interview this individual.